jdillard/sphinx-sitemap/docs/index.rst

 Sphinx-sitemap
 ==============

-A `Sphinx`_ extension to generate multiversion and multilanguage `sitemaps.org`_ compliant sitemaps for the HTML version of your Sphinx documentation.
+A `Sphinx`_ extension to generate multi-version and multi-language `sitemaps.org`_ compliant sitemaps for the HTML version of your Sphinx documentation.